linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

     >
     >If this is the first time connecting your iOS device to iTunes, you'll need to click the overflow menu (the three vertical dots) and choose **Apps**, then click **Get Started**.

 4. In the left sidebar, choose **Apps** and scroll down to the **File Sharing** category in the main window.
 You will see the icon for OpenVPN Connect.
 Click it, then click **Add** in the **OpenVPN Documents** box.
-Navigate to your `ta.key` file and `.opvn` client profile. **Add them in that order**, drag them into the window from Finder.
-Otherwise, OpenVPN Connect on the iOS device will say it can't find the key.
+Navigate to your `ta.key` file and `.opvn` client profile and drag them into the window from Finder.
+If you add them individually, add the key before the client profile.
+Otherwise, OpenVPN Connect will say it can't find the key.

     [![iTunes File Sharing](/docs/assets/itunes-file-sharing-small.png)](/docs/assets/itunes-file-sharing.png)